Oniiwa Park: Overview

 It is located near the source of the Kani River, a tributary of the Kiso River.
 It has massive granite rocks that have been eroded over a period of millions of years.
 There are also many rhododendrons and Japanese maples, and it is a famous spot for foliage in autumn.
 Near the (烏帽子岩, Eboshi-iwa) summit, a waterfall will appear a few times a year after heavy rainfall.

 Oniiwa Onsen, a sulfur and uranium mineral spring, is nearby.

+Matsuno Dam is located at the northeastern entrance to the park.
+It impounds Matsuno Lake, which is part of Kani River.

 It was discovered in 2016 that rock climbing wedges had been driven into rocks at Oniiwa Park within Mitake.
 The Japan Free Climbing Association, as well as meeting with the town of Mitake, Gifu, and the Agency for Cultural Affairs, performed work on March 27, 2018 to remove the wedges or otherwise to repair the places where the wedges could not be removed.

 Origin of the name "Oniiwa"

 The legend is that there was a demon named (関の太郎, Seki no Tarō) who lived in the area, and so it came to be called Demon Rock (鬼岩, Oniiwa).
 Seki no Tarō lived around the year 1200, and terrorized residents and travelers on the Tōsandō with evil deeds.
 He was killed by soldiers dispatched under the orders of Emperor Go-Shirakawa.
 Other than Oniiwa, there are places with names connected to the legend like Demon's Grotto (鬼の岩屋, Oni no Iwaya), where the oni lived, or Demon's Severed Heads Burial Mound (鬼の首塚, Oni no Kubizuka), where the heads of slain oni were buried, as well as Tarō's Rock (太郎岩, Tarō Iwa), Chopping Board Rock (まな板岩, Manaita Iwa), Head-washing Pond (首洗池, Kubiarai Ike) and others.